-94 According to the security OBJECTIVES IN this security Target Lite there are the following high level security goals related to specific functionality:
+94 According to the security this security target there are the following high level security goals related to specific functionality:

 - SG3 Provide Random Numbers. - SG4 Provide additional security functionality. - 95 The additional high level security considerations are refined below by defining security objectives as required by the Common Criteria.